 Coffee drinkers vary considerably in palate and attention to detail in the brewing process.
-In our tests, we brewed coffee in accordance with the industry's highest standards for extraction.
+In our tests, we brewed coffee following the industry's highest standards for extraction.
 If you're looking to up your coffee game, we suggest engaging a local coffee bean roaster (or coffee shop that has a relationship with one) and following their recommended extraction parameters.
 This will also likely require you to invest in the tools of the trade if you haven't already.
 Namely, a quality grinder, a dripper, a kitchen scale, and a gooseneck kettle with adjustable temperature settings.

 This review is not a guide to proper coffee brewing practices.
-However, we will touch on this subject because it provides the background for the importance we place on certain kettle features.
+However, we will touch on this subject because it provides the background for the importance of certain kettle features.

 Coffee experts have long experimented with grind coarseness, water temperature, and brew time to extract the unique flavor profile that each bean variety can offer.
 The variables in the extraction process were limited to isolate the factors contributing to desirable flavor outcomes.
 The result is a procedure that — as a general rule — sets the coffee to water ratio at 1:17 and the brew time to three minutes per 360 grams of water.
 Like many culinary tasks, merely following the directions is not enough.
 A certain degree of craft is required to achieve the best results.

-The craft we are referring to here is how the hot water is poured.
+The craft we are referring to here is how to pour the hot water.
 The aim is to deliver the water to the dripper in a slow, circular pour with pauses between full saturation and drainage.
-This method yields more even extraction and full flavor.
+This method yields more even extraction and maximum flavor.